koyeb/action-git-deploy/README.md

     secret-value: "${{ secrets.DATABASE_URL }}"
 ```

-Then you can use this secret as an environment variable for your service:
+Afterwards, you can use this secret as an environment variable for your service:

 ```yaml
 - name: Build and deploy the application to Koyeb